 - 53. The MPS (now Ministry of Social Security) is responsible for national policing and general population control, including the investigation and preliminary examination of crimes that are not considered "political."
-The MPS also engages in surveillance, maintaining the citizen registration system with extensive files on each citizen and a large network of informants to surveil the populace, and issues internal travel documents to control the movement of citizens.
-147 - 54.
+The MPS also engages in surveillance, maintaining the citizen registration system with extensive files on each citizen and a large network of informants to surveil the populace, and issues internal travel documents to control the movement of citizens. - 54.
 To carry out its functions, the MPS is equipped with a force of 300,000, including police officers, investigators, administrative staff, and Pre-Trial Examination Agency employees at the provincial, county, district, city, and village levels.
-The MPS maintains a headquarters in each province and 200 police stations throughout the country.
-149 - 55.
+The MPS maintains a headquarters in each province and 200 police stations throughout the country. - 55.
 Ri Thae-sop is identified as the current Minister of People's Security.
 He is also a member of the KWP Political Bureau and Party Central Military Commission.
-151 populace is allowed access to.
-The second is effectively omnipresent and even overlapping systems of surveillance over the citizenry.
-The third foundation is the certainty of harsh punishment for non-compliance with the totalitarian dictates of the regime.").